 Jurisdiction has this?
 (Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Individual / Department / Agency Responsible

 Open Space Plan No - - -

 Urban Water Management Plan No - - -

 Habitat Conservation Plan No - - -

 Economic Development Plan No - - -

 Community Wildfire Protection Plan No - - -

 Community Forest Management Plan Yes Cunningham Community Forest Master Plan 2021 Local Town Board

-The Cunningham Community Hamlet Plan and funded thro developing a plan to manage Forest Management Plan and / Forest Master Plan ugh a 2019 grant fro the site for forestry I a Site Master Plan.
-Growth Program with s been developed in t the goal of two parts - a
+Hamlet Plan and funded thro bugh a 2019 grant fro the site for forestry project was developed as a reco om NYSDEC's Adirondack Smart C y and recreation.
+The project has Growth Program with the goal of

-Transportation Plan No - -

 Agriculture Plan No - - -

 Climate Action/ Resiliency/Sustainability Plan No - - -

-T : DI

 Tourism Plan No - - -

 Business/ Downtown Development Plan No - - -

 Other (for example NYRCR, etc.) No - - -

-D /D D/ 1

-Response/Recovery Plannir Comprehensive ng Yes Warren County Local, County Town Board,
+Response/Recovery Planni ng

-Emergency Management Plan 100 Comprehensive Emergency Management Plan Local, County Warren County
+Comprehensive Emergency Management Plan Yes Warren County Comprehensive Emergency Management Plan Local, County Town Board, Warren County

-Consider the following: short-term respons and how does this reduce risk? dress communication s, evacuation, and
+How has or will this be integ Consider the following: Does your CEMP cover housing necessary for short-term respons dentified hazards? and how does this reduce risk? se and long-term recovery to adc 1

-Continuity of Operations
+Continuity of Operations Plan No - - -

 Jurisdiction has this?
 (Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Individual / Department / Agency Responsible

+- - -

-Substantial Damage Response Plan No - - -
+Substantial Damage No - - -

-·
+Response Plan

-Threat & Hazard Identification & Risk Assessment (THIRA) No - - -
+Threat & Hazard No - - -

+Identification & Risk

+Assessment (THIRA)

+- • •

-Post-Disaster Recovery Plan No - - -
+Post-Disaster Recovery No - - -

+Plan

+· ·

 Public Health Plan No - - -

+-

 Other No - - -